Posts Tagged ‘Itzhak Bentov’

 “That which is impenetrable to us really exists.
 Behind the secrets of nature remains something subtle, intangible, and inexplicable.
 Veneration for this force beyond anything that we can comprehend is my religion.”

-With deepest veneration of that ONE Infinite Existence beyond relative reality, these memoirs are offered with the heartfelt prayer that Humankind shall realize at long last that – as Swami Vivekananda eloquently observed –
+It is with deepest veneration of THAT Infinite Existence beyond relative reality, these memoirs are offered with the heartfelt prayer that Humankind shall soon realize at long last that – as Swami Vivekananda eloquently observed –

 “…this separation between man and man, between nation and nation, between earth and moon, between moon and sun . . does not exist, it is not real” ; and that “Your own will is all that answers prayer, only it appears under the guise of different religious conceptions to each mind.
 We may call it Buddha, Jesus, Krishna, but it is only the Self, the ‘I’.”